observesport/lince-plus/docs/README.md

 ## Release notes

+- Version 1.2.0 RELEASE, 21/05/2020
+	- Solves multiobserver problems
+	- Adds transcoding support.
+Lince can convert automatically now to mp4 any video you choose.

 - Version 1.1.2 RELEASE, 25/02/2020
 	- creation of new observers from legacy Lince register import
 	- kappa index review